GiftiaCoder/Lacia3.0_ShuviScript/README.md

 ## abstract

-did you feel your code is too mess to build a model ?
+did you feel your code too mess to build a model ?

-there are always over a thousand of lines in just one or some few py files, and relationship between lines are hard to organize .
+there are always over a thousand of lines in just one or some few py files, and relationship between tensors are hard to organize .

-lacia project will entirely restructured by a tiny script named ShuviScript, join us !
+***ShuviScript*** provide a new way for developers to build models with ***Object Oriented*** design .

+care ! we just support tensorflow 1.0 currently .

 ---

 ## simple introduction of ShuviScript

-shuvicript can be split into three part: script, method and configure
+shuvicript can be split into three part: scripts, methods and configures

-you can see __shuvi_sample.py__ as an exampe
+you can see ***sample.py*** as an exampe

 ### script

-shuviscript is just a Graph Description Launguage, which works just like UML to descibe a link graph of a model . it is said that, shuviscript cannot define the real logic of a model .
+shuviscript is just a ***Graph Description Launguage***, which works just like UML to descibe the graph of a model . it is said that, shuviscript cannot define the real logic of a model .

 shuviscript can be written in below formation(which defined a stacked auto encoder of two layers):